onlinecity/wp-gatewayapi/readme.txt

 - Free support, no subscription AND unbeatable prices.
 - Most SMS'es are delivered within 0,3 second.

 If you would prefer to disable the UI-features and do all the sending from code, then that's possible as well.
 For this purpose you can use the method `gwapi_send_sms` which accepts arguments for message, recipient(s), sender-text and type of SMS.

+= New in v1.2.0: Integration with Contact Form 7 =

+GatewayAPI automatically detects and extends Contact Form 7 to support public signing up, updating and unsubscribing.
+GatewayAPI adds a country code, mobile number and a groups selection field to the Contact Form 7 form builder.

+The Contact Form 7-integration also features support fetching form field defaults based on the currently logged in users metadata, GET-variables, post meta data etc.

 = Getting Started =